misken/base_v_tidy/readme.md

 For now, I want to mention that in exploring these tools, I ended up going down the rabbit hole of the base R vs tidyverse debate for new R learners.
-As both a teacher, consultant and researcher/developer using R in very different ways, this is a fascinating debate and I learned much in digging into it again, as one must with the constant evolution of the R ecosystem.
+As a teacher, consultant and researcher/developer using R in very different ways, this is a fascinating debate and I learned much in digging into it again, as one must with the constant evolution of the R ecosystem.
 So, I’m really just using this post as a place to list some useful resources for others interested in this debate as well as adding my modest two cents.